-Last Movie Seen In Theaters: Guardians of the Galaxy
+Last Movie Seen In Theaters: The Penguins of Madagascar

 Currently Reading: The Power of Myth by Joseph Campbell with Bill Moyers

 Newest CDs: Shaking the Tree: Sixteen Golden Hits by Peter Gabriel and Greatest Hits Volume I and II by Billy Joel

 Hey gang!
 I was doing another event at the Cartoon Art Museum on Sunday.
 This was promoting The SpongeBob Movie: Sponge Out of Water.
 Anyway, I thought there'd be other cartoonists there drawing.
 I was the first to show up, arriving before the museum was even open!
 They eventually let me in, and I started drawing.
 I'd gotten there before the movie promotion people did.
 So when the promotion lady did come, she had T-shirts, posters, coloring books and coloring pages for kids.
 There was also an area where people could make their own SpongeBob characters: they could take big yellow sponges and stick on felt, pipe cleaners, googly eyes, etc. The event was slow at first, but big groups eventually came in.
 I was drawing some sketches here and there.
 I think the favorite thing I drew was when a family of three had me draw them as SpongeBob characters.
 The dad was a muscular, bearded SpongeBob, and the daughter was Plankton.
 The mom didn't choose any character, so I made her like Sandy Cheeks.
 One drawing would have been my favorite, a pic of Mr. Krabs staring down Plankton, who is standing on his nose.
 But the paper I was using was too slick.
 I'd sketched in pencil, then gone over it in ink.
 When I tried to erased the pencil marks, the ink smeared!
 So I had to redo the pic in pencil!
 Anyway, I ended up being the only artist drawing that day.
 But I can't complain.
 I made some people happy.